duke-interactive-graphics/Interactive-Graphics-Critical-Code/_docs/schedule/week_11.md

 * Task: Work with your partner to use websockets to connect eachothers sketches.
 Create sketches that leverage these connections to drive the concept of your pieces.

+* Task: Prepare one of the works that you have created to this point to be displayed online in our online gallery exhibition.
+Create a 'GitHub Page' and send me the link to the address.

 # Blog Post

 * Task: Write a short blog post on at least two pieces that use physical computing or connected messaging to drive the concept of thier works.